 Knowledge of section numbers will not be needed to understand questions in this paper, nor will students be expected to use them in their answers.
-If students wish to refer to section numbers in their answers, they may do so and will not be penalised if old, or even incorrect section numbers, are used.
+If students wish to refer to section numbers in

 Qualification structure

 The Certified Accounting Technician (CAT) Qualification consists of nine papers which include seven of the FIA examination papers, at all three levels, plus two examinations from three of the specialist options papers.
 The CAT qualification also requires the completion of the Foundations in Professionalism (FiP) module and 12 months relevant work experience, including the demonstration of 10 work based competence areas.
 Exemptions can be claimed from a maximum of the first four FIA papers for relevant work experience.